ipld/py-cid/docs/installation.rst

 Development Installation
 ========================

-For development work, you'll want to install the package in editable mode so that changes to the source code are immediately reflected:
+For development work, you'll want to install the package in editable mode so that changes to the source code are immediately reflected.
+It's recommended to use a virtual environment for development:

 Development Install
 -------------------

-Install the package in development mode with all development dependencies:
+Create a virtual environment and install the package in development mode with all development dependencies:

 .. code-block:: bash

+    # Create a virtual environment
+    python3 -m venv ./venv

+    # Activate the virtual environment
+    source venv/bin/activate  # On Windows: venv\Scripts\activate

     # Install in editable/development mode with dev dependencies
-    pip install -e ".[dev]"
+    python3 -m pip install -e ".[dev]"

+    # Install pre-commit hooks for code quality
+    pre-commit install

 Or use the provided Makefile: